-We have acted as Trustee of the Fund for the financial year ended 31 December 2023 and we hereby confirm to the best of our knowledge, after having made all reasonable enquiries, AMISLAMIC FUNDS MANAGEMENT SDN BHD has operated and managed the Fund during the year covered by these financial statements in accordance with the following:
+We have acted as Trustee of the Fund for the financial year ended 30 June 2024 and we hereby confirm to the best of our knowledge, after having made all reasonable enquiries, AmIslamic Funds Management Sdn.
+Bhd. has operated and managed the Fund during the year covered by these financial statements in accordance with the following:-

-- 1. Limitations imposed on the investment powers of the management company under the deed, securities laws and the Guidelines on Unlisted Capital Market Products Under the Lodge and Launch Framework; and - 2.
-Valuation and pricing is carried out in accordance with the deed.
+- 1. Limitations imposed on the investment powers of the management company under the deed, securities laws and the Guidelines on Unlisted Capital Market Products under the Lodge and Launch Framework; - 2.
+Valuation and pricing is carried out in accordance with the deed; and - 3.
+Any creation and cancellation of units are carried out in accordance with the deed and any regulatory requirement.